enkidevs/curriculum/javascript/browser-apis/toolbox-ii/permission-api.md

 ---
 ## Revision

-Which of the following is a valid method for checking Permissions API browser compatibility?
+Which of the following is a valid service for checking Permissions API browser compatibility?

 ???